 - Interventional studies, such as those investigating the effect of nutrient supplements, WASH practices, or increasing physical activity

 - Government policies, like the sugar tax

 We welcome direct submission of original research within the article collection's scope.
 Please submit directly to BMC Medicine, indicating in your cover letter that you are targeting this collection.
-Alternatively, you can email a pre-submission query to the editorial team at email@example.com.
-We advise you to submit by mid-May 2019 if you would like your manuscript to be ready for the launch date.
-After it has launched, the collection will remain open and be accepting submissions for a year.
+Alternatively, you can email a pre-submission query to the editorial team at firstname.lastname@example.org.
+This is an open collection and we will be accepting submissions until November 2020.